ChifiSource/Tumble.jl/README.md

 Lathe uses a faster methodology than most other Julia packages for machine-learning.
 Furthermore, the package also takes advantage of the natural ability of the language to be fast.
 As a result, Lathe is also faster than most similar packages for other high-level statistical programming languages.
 #### Julian
 Lathe is written in 100-percent pure Julia.
 As a result, the package often takes advantage of very Julian methods of dealing with problems, such as dispatch, macros, and syntactical expressions.
+#### Compatible
+Lathe.jl has DataFrames.jl support, making it incredibly easy to put your data to work!
+#### Improving
+Lathe.jl is a relatively immature package, but is still making considerable leaps in the Julia ecosystem!
+Lathe is constantly improving, and that is a great thing if you happen to be utilizing the package!
 </div>
 </details>